-20 019 OPUC Recommendations Status 1.
-Reduce action items when reporting to Staff to prioritize the most important activities pertaining to the budget.
+2019 OPUC Recommendations Status 1.
+Reduce action items when reporting to Staff to prioritize the mos important activities pertaining to the budget.
 Action items reported to the Commission will state measurable outcomes, whether quantitative or qualitative.
 Action items will include budget impacts and will list the business unit(s) responsible for executing the action item in the budget year.
 This information will allow Staff to better evaluate proposed action items.
 Complete 2.
 Provide a longer range forecast for the renewables pipeline to better represent the expected outcomes of investments made today that shows the expected operation date of projects currently under contract.
 Complete

-Identify measures that have high delivery costs, especially in natural gas, so that they can be assessed for extension or discontinuation.
+3. Identify measures that have high delivery costs, especially in natural gas, so that they can be assessed for extension or Complete 4. discontinuation.
 Report analysis by July 2019.
-Complete 4.
 Prioritize the future of the residential and multifamily sectors over the other sectors through activities such as pilot studies and program redesign.
 Update in quarterly reports on progress.
 Complete and ongoing 5.
 Focus on decreasing transaction costs for high-volume activities, such as expediting the rollout of electronic signatures and automated W9 processing.
 Update in quarterly reports on progress.
 Complete and ongoing 6.
 Continue to report on DEI initiative progress, particularly work to estimate energy efficiency potential in underserved markets.
 Update in quarterly reports on progress.
 Complete and ongoing 7.
 Prepare for the possibility of reduced revenues in 2020 by developing scenarios, which include reduced staffing levels, in the next six months and report back to the Commission in the Q1 report.
 Complete 8.
 Review with staff the services Energy Trust provides to the Commission and utilities so that these activities can be assessed for value.
 For example, Energy Trust has been extremely supportive of utilities running targeted demand-side management projects, which impacts their costs, but does not result in significant near-term savings.
 Energy Trust should gain appropriate credit for their efforts.
 Staff will work with Energy Trust through 2019 to identify and assess these services.
 Complete 9.
-Identify the organizational review recommendations that quantifiably either save costs or add flexibility and prioritize implementing these activities.
-The organizational review was undertaken under the assumption that it will increase flexibility and reduce costs and some of the recommendations can be implemented in 2019 to impact performance in 2020.
-Update in quarterly reports on progress.
-Complete and ongoing 10 .
-Begin implementation of new budget software on time and on budget to enable improved reporting on how public purpose funds are spent and enhance capability to test different scenarios.
+Complete and ongoing 10 Begin implementation of new budget software on time and on budget to enable improved reporting on how public purpose funds are spent and enhance capability to test different scenarios.
 Energy Trust's current system is not set up for scenario testing, and the ability to run multiple scenarios will be increasingly important.
 Energy Trust needs this capability to address the questions Staff have about their future plans.
 Update in quarterly reports on progress.
 Complete and ongoing

-11. Present the impact of Energy Trust's role as a delivery contractor of the Community Solar Program on the overall budget, providing transparency and ensuring public purpose funds are not impacted.
+11. Present the impact of Energy Trust's role as a delivery Complete contractor of the Community Solar Program on the overall budget, providing transparency and ensuring public purpose funds are not impacted.
 Report analysis by July 2019.
-Complete 12.Q1 2019 Report: As was previously agreed upon, provide written report as normal, without the formal presentation at a Public Meeting.
-Complete
+12.Q1 2019 Report: As was previously agreed upon, provide written Complete report as normal, without the formal presentation at a Public Meeting.